André Courrèges: 1967-71

 It was at the end of the 1960s that Courrèges really maximized his use of cutouts, placing circular cutouts in the center of the chest, the center of the stomach, on the sides, or down the legs that allowed the ribknit bodystocking or bare skin to show beneath.
 This was a trend that had been more widespread during Courrèges's hiatus year of 1966, when Pierre Cardin may have been its biggest proponent, but it continued to be seen among Space Age designers like Courrèges and Ungaro.The trend toward bareness and nudity of the time was also acknowledged by Courrèges in see-through fabrics, runway toplessness, and backs so low they revealed the derrière, as well as more traditional devices like plunging surplice and keyhole necklines.
 In 1971, he introduced a bare cut to some of his tops that resembled the top of overalls, with an open-sided front panel and loose straps over the shoulders, a style he would continue to show through the mid-seventies.

 His boots from 1967 to 1970 were still completely flat, but now mostly knee-high and fitted, in the dominant style of the time, very different from the 1963-65 boot style that had made him famous.
-In 1970, he showed some boots with fuller shafts, as boot trends were moving in that direction in the new decade.The other footwear he showed in this 1967-71 period continued to be the flat Mary Janes that he had first included in 1965,sometimes referred to as slippers.These boots and Mary Janes would change design details from season to season, broad and round-toed one season,squared the next,trimmed in metal the next,and even with light-up plastic accents in 1970.For summer, he favored knee socks more than boots, with sheer ones for evening, also showing them for fall,and he included some over-the-knee stockings.
+In 1970, he showed some boots with fuller shafts, as boot trends were moving in that direction in the new decade.The other footwear he showed in this 1967-71 period continued to be the flat Mary Janes that he had first included in 1965, sometimes referred to as slippers.
+These boots and Mary Janes would change design details from season to season, broad and round-toed one season, with large petal-like flaps the next, squared the next, trimmed in metal the next, and even with light-up plastic accents in 1970.
+For summer, he favored knee socks more than boots, with sheer ones for evening, also showing them for fall, and he included some over-the-knee stockings.

 During this period, he made playful, futuristic, oversized eyewear a characteristic element of his shows, creating lenses that looked like huge cartoon eyes (1969) or huge eyelids edged in cartoonish eyelashes (1970).
 In 1968, he introduced his first purse designs to his ready-to-wear line, and in 1969 his first swimsuits.

 In 1970, a second, even lower-priced ready-to-wear line was added called Hyperbole, as Courrèges continued to be concerned about the accessibility of his work.
 He would still maintain his made-to-order haute couture line, officially renaming it Prototypes in 1971.

 In 1967 Courrèges married Coqueline Barrière, his design assistant.
 They had met while working together at Balenciaga, and worked together as a husband and wife team for the rest of his life.